 Likewise, the Company has an incorporation process for new Directors, so that they can quickly acquire sufficient knowledge of the Company and its corporate governance rules.

 Documentation provided

-- · General information about the Company and its strategic plan. - · Presentation of the Company's governing bodies and organizational structure. - · Code of Ethics and Conduct. - · Bylaws. - · Regulations of the General Shareholders' Meeting. - · Regulations of the Board of Directors. - Board Member Orientation Program • Internal Rules of Conduct in the Securities Market.
+- General information about the Company and its strategic plan. - Presentation of the Company's governing bodies and organizational structure. - Code of Ethics and Conduct. - Bylaws.

+Board Member Orientation Program